adiesha/adiesha.github.io/README.md

 - This software was developed to read, count and classify Sri Lankan parliamentary election ballot papers.
 This software can recognize the party and up to three preferential votes.
 Software would process all the ballot papers assigned to it and output the cumulative results to the users.
 - **Technologies:** OpenCV, C++

+## Publications
+### Beyond the Longest Letter-Duplicated Subsequence Problem
+- Published in 33rd Annual Symposium on Combinatorial Pattern Matching (CPM) (June.
+2022, Prague, Czech Republic)

+### The Complexity of Finding Common Partitions of Genomes with Predefined Block Sizes
+- Published in 19th RECOMB Satellite Conference on Comparative Genomics (RECOMB‑CG) (May.
+2022, La Jolla, US)

+### The Longest Subsequence‑Repeated Subsequence Problem
+- Accepted in The 16th Annual International Conference on Combinatorial Optimization and Applications (COCOA’23)
+- This conference proceedings will take place in December 2023 in Honolulu, US

+### Three‑tier Private Cloud Application Management System with On‑Site Hardware
+- Published in International Symposium On Parallel and Distributed Computing (ISPDC) (July.
+2017 Innsbruck, Austria)